DanceSafe

-DanceSafe is a Berkeley, California based nonprofit organization founded in 1998 by then 30 year old Emanuel Sferios.
+DanceSafe is a nationally and remotely based nonprofit organization founded in 1998 by then 30 year old Emanuel Sferios.
 They have 17 local chapters in the US and Canada.
 DanceSafe volunteers set up tables at music festivals, raves, and other events to distribute non-biased educational literature focused on harm reduction for safe and responsible drug use, including testing kits so that users may obtain more information about the contents of their pills.
 They also offer on site peer counseling, health and safety tools (condoms, water, earplugs) and patrols for events that assist in keeping patrons safe.

 Sferios has resigned in 2001.
 Tim Santamour served as Executive Director from 2001 to 2004.
-Bryan Oley served as Board President and from 2001–2009, Nathan Messer from 2009–2012, Melissa "Missi" Wooldridge from 2012–2016 and is currently headed by Mitchell Gomez.
-DanceSafe currently has a four-member board of directors who oversee the operations of the organization.
+Bryan Oley served as Board President and from 2001–2009, Nathan Messer from 2009–2012, Melissa "Missi" Wooldridge from 2012–2016 and is currently headed by interim Executive Director Jessica Breeman.
+DanceSafe currently has a six-member Board of Directors including President Monique Chavez, JD, Vice President Mikayla Hellwich, LMSW, Treasurer Steven Richmond, Secretary Wendy Maffie, Rhana Hashemi, and Danielle Herrera, LMFT.
+The Board of Directors oversees the operations, strategic planning, and fiscal responsibilities of the organization.

 Emanuel Sferios, the founder of DanceSafe, claims that his organization has saved lives by preventing young people from taking the more dangerous adulterated pills and by educating them.

 On March 31, 2017, DanceSafe was part of a coalition of drug safety organisations hosting the first-ever International Drug Checking Day to raise awareness of safer drug use.
 The initiative was aimed at recreational users, with a particular emphasis on the nightlife community, and aims to promote harm reduction—accepting that people will choose to take drugs, and providing them with tools to minimize the risks.